spydx/equinor-ctf-2024/writeups/onsite/EPT Printer/FesseMisk/README.md

-<<<<<<< HEAD
-# Writeup
+# EPT Printer

-author: th@m456 @ FesseMisk
+author: th@m456 & Brille @ FesseMisk

-## EPT Printer
+## Task

 ![alt text](image.png)

+### Initial analysis

+EPT Print was a printing service with a Flask backend.
+Completed documents could be printed on-site.

+To use the printer, users needed to be verified first.
+In addition to the Flask server, a bot ran a headless browser to open and review these applications without approving them.

+The printing lets us insert text into a LaTeX template that gets sent to the printer.

 ### Solution

-This is an onsite challenge where we need to print out the flag on an actual printer.
-In order to do this, we first need to get approval by a bot reviewing "approval applications".
+This is an onsite challenge where we must print the flag on an actual printer.
+To do this, we first need to get approval from a bot reviewing "approval applications".

 First, we open the link provided by the EPT Box.

 ![alt text](image-1.png)

 From here, we must log in with our Discord user.
-Our Discord user is connected to a personal ID card, which is required for solving the challenge at a later stage.
+Our Discord user is connected to a personal ID card, which is required for solving a later stage of the challenge.

-After logging in, we can find an "approval application" form from the menu in the top right.
+After logging in, we can find an "approval application" form from the menu in the top right:

 ![alt text](image-2.png)

-By finding hints in the attached source code, I understand that we must trick the bot to automatically click "accept" on our application.
+By finding hints in the attached source code, I understand that we must trick the bot to accept our application automatically.

 ```bash
 /webapp/app/templates$ cat application.html